Hands On Training Like Nowhere Else

-Join Maik Jornitz, Vice President, Business Development at G-Con, LLC, and Wayne Garafola, Field Application Specialist from Sartorius Stedim Biotech for this advanced course on key filtration properties and operations.
+Join Maik Jornitz, Vice President, Business Development from G-Con, LLC, and Wayne Garafola, Field Application Specialist from Sartorius Stedim Biotech for this fundamental course on filtration science and its application in manufacturing.

-Bundle discounts apply when you sign up for both the basic AND advanced course!
-Save up to $500!
+Bundle discounts apply when you sign up for both the basic AND advanced courses!

 Maik W. Jornitz, Vice President, Business Development, G-Con, LLC.